sappenin/ilpkit-google-cloud/ilpkit-gce-single/PostgresGCP.md

 Once your CloudSQL instance is up and running, take note of the `IP Address` that was assigned.
 We'll use that later in this guide as well.

-## Configure access to your Cloud SQL instance
-Next, we need to configure your ILPKit VM to be able to communicate with your CloudSQL database instance.

-### Configure Network Access
+## Configure Network Access
 Follow [the instructions here](https://cloud.google.com/sql/docs/postgres/connect-compute-engine) to connect to your CloudSQL instance from your ILP-Kit VM.

-##Create ilpkit Database User
+## Create ilpkit Database User
 In order to utilize Postgres, we need to configure it for ILP-Kit.
-Follow the instructions here to create a new user called `ilpkit` in your database instance:  [Foo](https://cloud.google.com/sql/docs/postgres/create-manage-users).
+Follow the instructions here to create a new user called `ilpkit` in your database instance:  [Create and Manage Users](https://cloud.google.com/sql/docs/postgres/create-manage-users).

-##Create ilpkit Database
+## Create ilpkit Database
-Next, create a database called `ilpkit` in your CloudSQL instance by [following the instructions here](https://cloud.google.com/sql/docs/postgres/create-manage-databases):
+Next, create a database called `ilpkit` in your CloudSQL instance by [following the instructions here](https://cloud.google.com/sql/docs/postgres/create-manage-databases).

 ## Data Required to Complete the Installation
 For later, be sure to take note of the following pieces of data that you have configured.
-You'll need them later when you complete the ILP Kit configuration steps in the main [installation guide](../README.md).
+You'll need them  when you complete the ILP Kit configuration steps in the main [installation guide](../README.md).

-The CLI provides example values, but I'll also put the configuration I'm using.

-* Posgres DB URI
+* **Posgres DB URI**
-  This is a string that you'll enter into your ILPKit's `env.list` configuration file in order to tell ILP Kit where to connect to your database.
+  This is a string that you'll enter into your ILPKit's `env.list` configuration file in order to tell ILPKit where to connect to your database.
   * This value consists of the following information: `postgres://[USER]:[PASSWORD]@[HOST]:[POSTGRES_ROLE]`.
   * Using the information specified in this guide, a concrete example would be:  `postgres://ilpkit:ilpkit@100.10.1.1/ilpkit`